X

 Arizona Annual Flowers: A Visual Guide for Low-Desert Flowers

-With nearly eighty annual flowers in the “Arizona Annual Flowers Planting Guide,” you will surely find one to tryArizona’s seasons are short, and timing is critical when planting.
+With over 100 flowers in the “Arizona Annual Flowers Planting Guide,” I’m sure you’ll find one to tryArizona’s seasons are short, and timing is critical when planting.
 Use this Arizona Annual Flowers Planting Guide to learn when to plant and whether to plant seeds or transplants.
-When you plant at the correct time, seeds will sprout, and transplants will become established in the optimal conditions for each plant.

 Click on a flower name to go directly to that flower: